-• Satisfied by majoring in the School of Social Sciences
+Satisfied by majoring in the School of Social Sciences

 IV.
-Arts and Humanities (3 courses)
+Arts and Humanities (3 courses required)

 Study of the Arts and Humanities expands the student's sense of diverse forms of cultural expression, past and present.
 Students develop their critical capacity as they discover how meaning is created and experience variously interpreted.
-Students must complete three courses from the approved list in the General Catalogue.